Construction of lattice M\"obius domain wall fermions in the Schr\"odinger functional scheme: Tree-Level Analysis of M o bius Domain Wall Fermions with the SF boundary condition

 \subsection{Spectrum of the effective four-dimensional operator}

-We investigate the spectrum of the Hermitian squared effective four-dimensional operator $D_{q}^{\dag}D_{q}$ in boxes with $N_T=N_S$ with and without the nonzero background field.
-We show $b_j=c_j=w_j$ cases which correspond to the overlap fermion in the $N_5\to \infty$ limit.
+In this section, we investigate the spectrum of the Hermitian squared effective four-dimensional operator $D_{q}^{\dag}D_{q}$ in boxes with $N_T=N_S$ with and without the nonzero background field.
+We show that the cases $b_j=c_j=w_j$ correspond to the overlap fermion in the $N_5\to \infty$ limit.
 This choice is a nontrivial check to the standard domain wall fermion because $c_j\ne 0$ is the new structure for the MDWF.

-The quasi optimal values for the MDWF parameters $(b_j,c_j)$ are determined by specifying the approximation range and the order $N_5/2$ of the Zolotarev approximation formula.
-We use the spectrum of the kernel operator Eq.~(\ref{eq:KernelOP}) to determine the approximation range.
-We investigate the lowest and highest eigenvalues of the kernel operator with the SF background field and $\theta=\pi/5$.
-We obtain
+The quasi-optimal values for the MDWF parameters $(b_j,c_j)$ are determined by specifying the approximation range and the order $N_5/2$ of the Zolotarev approximation formula.
+We use the spectrum of the kernel operator in Eq.~(\ref{eq:KernelOP}) to determine the approximation range.
+We investigate the lowest and highest eigenvalues of the kernel operator with the SF background field and $\theta=\pi/5$~\cite{Sint:1995ch}, obtaining